 Non-Emergency Messaging

-What if you just want your loved ones to know that you are OK?
-The lack of an SOS message should be reassuring to your emergency contacts in civilization ("no news is good news"), but it isn't definitive.
+What if you want your loved ones to know that you are OK?
+The lack of an SOS message should reassure your emergency contacts in civilization ("no news is good news"), but it isn't definitive.
 If something really, really bad happens, you may be unable to activate the SOS mode on your device.
 If this uncertainty is overly stressful to your loved ones, having the option to send an “I'm OK” message is of value — even better if that “I'm OK” message contains information about your location.
-Because the COSPAS/SARSAT network is for emergency use only (with rare, unique, virtually unheard of exceptions), equipment leveraging that technology is not suited to sending “OK” messages.
+Because the COSPAS/SARSAT network is for emergency use only (with rare, unique, virtually unheard of exceptions), equipment leveraging that technology is unsuited for sending “OK” messages.
 Any device that sends an “OK message” must use a different civilian network.

 Tracking

-Tracking is essentially a sort of automated “OK message”, sent, after initial activation, without your participation, and on some predetermined interval.
-Tracking data is sent to contacts you identify or to a web interface you can share in a variety of ways.
+Tracking is essentially an automated “OK message” sent after initial activation, without your participation, and on some predetermined interval.
+Tracking data is sent to contacts you identify or to a web interface you can share in various ways.
 Loved ones at home sometimes enjoy “watching” your progress.
-Satellite messenger live tracking is fast becoming a standard way of verifying speed records and “fastest known times”.
+Satellite messenger live tracking is fast becoming a standard way of verifying speed records and “fastest known times.”
 Not all satellite messaging services and products offer live tracking.
-OK messages and tracking don't give any sort of customized or qualitative information about your progress or status.
+OK messages and tracking don't give any customized or qualitative information about your progress or status.

 Two-Way Messaging

-What if, then, you want to send more nuanced information from the wild?
+What if you want to send more nuanced information from the wild?
 “Body and minds are all well, but this flooding creek will delay our exit a day.
 Don't worry about us in the meantime”.
-This sort of targeted information is impossible with the preprogrammed “OK” message devices and systems.
-A device that can send a message like this, with no more advanced functionality, is currently theoretical.
-(There was once a SPOT device that could send customized messages from the field, but it isn't on the market any longer.)
-If you want to communicate in this manner, you need to look for two-way communication options.
+The preprogrammed “OK” message devices and systems make this sort of targeted information impossible.
+A device with no more advanced functionality can send a message like this is currently theoretical.
+If you want to communicate this way, you need to look for two-way communication options.

 Coverage